mdn/content/files/en-us/web/accessibility/aria/roles/menubar_role/index.md

 ## Description

 A menu is a widget that offers a list of choices to the user, such as a set of actions or functions.
-The menubar type of menu is usually presented as a horizontal menu bar that remains visible.
-Menubars behave like native operating system menubars, such as the menubars, contining pull down menus, commonly found at the top of many desktop application windows.
+The menubar type of menu is usually presented as a persistently visible horizontal bar of commands.
+Menubars behave like native operating system menubars, such as the menubars containing pull down menus, commonly found at the top of many desktop application windows.

 The `menubar` role is used to create a menu bar similar to those found near the top of the window in many desktop applications, visually persistent, typically horizontal, bar of menu items offering the user quick access to a consistent set of commands.

 A `menubar` contains three types of menu items, including [`menuitem`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitem_role), [`menuitemradio`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitemradio_role) and  [`menuitemcheckbox`](/en-US/docs/Web/Accessibility/ARIA/Roles/menuitemcheckbox_role).
 These menu items may optionally be nested in one or more  [`group`](/en-US/docs/Web/Accessibility/ARIA/Roles/group_role) containers.
 Groups or items may optionally by separated with [`separator`](/en-US/docs/Web/Accessibility/ARIA/Roles/separator_role) elements.
 While every menu item must be able to receive focus, even if disabled, the `group` and `separator` elements are not focusable.

-An example of a native menubar is the bar at the top of the screen if you are reading this in a desktop browser.
-An example of a web-based menubar is the usually visible horizontal menu bar that reads "File Edit View Insert Format", etc, under the document name in a Google doc.
+An example of a native menubar is the bar which may be present at the top of the screen if you are reading this in a desktop browser.
+An example of a web-based menubar is the horizontal menu bar that reads "File Edit View Insert Format", etc., which is usually visible under the document name in a Google doc.

 Menubar interactions should be similar to the typical menu bar interaction in a desktop graphical user interface.
-In Google Docs,each of those menu items is a `menuitem` with a popup submenu, so each has an `aria-haspopup` attribute set to `true`.
+In Google Docs, each of those menu items is a `menuitem` with a popup submenu, so each has an `aria-haspopup` attribute set to `true`.
 The `menubar` element does not.

 The menubar and all the menu items are focusable and have a {{htmlattrdef('tabindex')}} attribute set.
 When the menubar receives focus thru tabbing, keyboard focus is placed on the first menuitem.
 Each item in the menu has `tabindex` set to `-1`, except the first item has which has it's `tabindex` set to `0`.